Computer-Programming-A/RepeatingPattern/README.md

 =============================================
 In this assignment you will write a program that uses at least one `while` loop to make many shapes on the screen.
 You may find the [`while` Loops worksheet](https://github.com/APCSPrinciples/LoopsWorksheet/blob/master/README.md) helpful in completing this assignment.

-Start a new P% program and save it with a meaningful name like `Repeating`.
+Start a new P5 program and save it with a meaningful name like `RepeatingPattern`.
 You could make a pattern of five circles with the following code:
 ```javascript
 function setup() {
   createCanvas(100, 100);